zengm-games/zengm/README.md

 Run

-    yarn run start
+    pnpm run start

 and point your browser to <http://localhost:3000/>.
-If you use the command `yarn run start-watch` from above, then running the command `yarn run start` is not necessary.
+If you use the command `pnpm run start-watch` from above, then running the command `pnpm run start` is not necessary.

 #### 2. Apache